AllenMay/LinkLibrary/LearningTraining/Pluralsight/Defensive Coding in C#/Jan 1, 2020/Defensive Coding in C# - 2020.md

 - Code predictibility: __[Principle of Least Surprise](https://en.wikipedia.org/wiki/Principle_of_least_astonishment)__
 >More generally, the principle means that a component of a system should behave in a way that most users will expect it to behave; the behavior should not astonish or surprise users. - Wikipedia

+__What Should Happen If...?__
+- The user enters invalid data?
+- The user breaks a business rule?
+- An operation suceeds, or fails?
+- Something goes wrong?

+__Line of Defense:__
+- User Interface
+- Our Methods

+__Guidelines and Summary__
+- Improve Code Comprehension
+- Improve Code Quality
+- Improve Predictibility